mahnoor-shahid/Information-Board-Web-Application/README.md

 # Information-Board-Web-Application

-This project is an implementation of a web application based on react with a default structure for information board designed for web and mobile.
+This project is an implementation of a web application based on react with a default structure for information board designed for mobile.

 # Prerequisites
  - Javascript